Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: A Factored Relevance Model

 \subsection{Relevance Model for IR}

-The relevance model (RLM) \cite{Lavrenko_RLM2001:RBL:383952.383972} is a relevance feedback method which estimates a term's importance for relevance feedback by using the co-occurrence information between a set of given query terms and those occurring in the top-retrieved documents.
-RLM hypothesizes that the terms frequently co-occurring with a query term are semantically related to the information need and, therefore, could be used to enrich the query with additional information.
+The relevance model (RLM) \cite{Lavrenko_RLM2001:RBL:383952.383972} is a relevance feedback method which estimates the importance of terms for relevance feedback by using the co-occurrence information between a set of given query terms and those occurring in the top-ranked documents.
+RLM assumes that the terms frequently co-occurring with a query term are semantically associated to the information need and, hence, could be used to enrich the query with supplemental information.